amirahdzh/skripsi/README.md

 ## Project Overview

-This project demonstrates various experiments using different models and augmentation techniques for image classification.
+This project demonstrates various experiments using different models and augmentation techniques for chili disease classification with small dataset (+-500 images with 5 classes).
 The models used include VanillaCNN, InceptionV3, and ResNet50 with different augmentation strategies.

 ## Models